 The problem of escalating population displacement demands global attention and country co-ordination.
 This book investigates the particular issue of development-induced displacement, whereby land is seized or restricted by the state for the purposes of development projects.
-Those displaced by these schemes often risk losses to their livelihoods, food security, and socio-cultural support; risks which are rarely fully compensated for.
-Bringing together specialist researchers and practitioners from across the globe, this book provides a much-needed independent analysis of country frameworks for development-induced displacement spanning Asia, Africa, Central and South America.
+Those displaced by these schemes often risk losses to their homes, livelihoods, food security, and socio-cultural support; for which they are rarely fully compensated.
+Bringing together 22 specialist researchers and practitioners from across the globe, this book provides a much-needed independent analysis of country frameworks for development-induced displacement spanning Asia, Africa, Central and South America.

 As global competition for land increases, public and private sector lenders are lightening their social safeguards, shifting the oversight for protecting the displaced to national law and regulations.
-This raises a central question: Do countries have effective ways of addressing the risks and lost opportunities which displaced people face, and the failures of appeals systems in delivering justice for them.
-Whilst many countries remain impervious to the problem, the book also shines a light on the few who are pioneering new legislation and strategies, intended to address questions such as: should the social costs to those displaced help determine whether a project meets the public interest and merits financing?
+This raises a central question: Do countries have effective ways of addressing the risks and lost opportunities for their people who are displaced?
+While many countries remain impervious to the problem, the book also shines a light on the few who are pioneering new legislation and strategies, intended to address questions such as: should the social costs to those displaced help determine whether a project meets the public interest and merits financing?
 Does the modern state need powers of eminent domain?
 How can country laws, systems, institutions and negotiations be reformed to protect citizens better against disempowering public and private sector development displacement?

-This book will interest those working on forced and voluntary migration, property and expropriation law, human rights, environment and social impact assessment, internal and refugee displacement from conflicts, environment change, disasters and development.
+This book will interest those working on forced and voluntary migration, property and expropriation law, human rights, environmental and social impact assessment, internal and refugee displacement from conflicts, environment change, disasters and development.

 Part I Conceptual Frameworks

 1. Why national law is essential for protecting public interest and providing safeguards in land acquisition and forced displacement Ruwani Jayewardene

 2. Global monitoring of the human impacts of development-forced displacement and resettlement Nadine Walicki